lrotermund/blog/content/posts/cybersecurity-introduction-and-the-mitre-att&ck-framework/index.md

 command="Original"
 lazy="true">}}

-Let's say we already did this for all the overlapping techniques of the previous section with a score of four and three.
-Our team was quick in checking and implementing the MITRE ATT&CK mitigations.
+Let's say we've already done this for all the overlapping techniques in the previous section with a score of four and three.
+Our team has quickly reviewed and implemented the MITRE ATT&CK mitigations.

 Now we can add a new layer to the navigator for the techniques we have already mitigated.
-This time we add a fresh new layer with the latest framework version again.
-This time we name the layer "defense" and change the color palette to the preset **transparent to blue** with the **High value** of "4".
+This time we add a fresh layer again with the latest version of the framework and we name the layer "defence" and change the colour palette to the preset **transparent to blue** with a **High value** of "4".

-Next we `CTRL` select all the mitigated adversary techniques with a score of three and set there score in our defense layer to "4" too.
-And due to the non mitigate ability of the **System Network Configuration Discovery** we set it's score just to "1".
+Next we `CTRL` select all the mitigated adversary techniques with a score of three and set the score in our defence layer to 4 as well.
+And because the **System Network Configuration Discovery** technique isn't mitigated, we just set its score to 1.

 {{< _figureCupper
 img="mitre-att-and-ck-navigator-defense.webp"